rickymoorhouse/blog/content/blog/2026/2026-03-14-global-apis/index.md

   - api
 ---
 ![image](branch-with-birds.jpg)

+The requirement to be multi-region usually comes suddenly, an immediate business demand, a compliance deadline, or the aftermath of an incident.
+When designing API Connect SaaS, the decision was to build each region completely independently.
+Within a region it's highly available across availability zones, but the regions themselves don't replicate.
+The reasoning is straightforward: as a shared API management platform serving customers with fundamentally different requirements - data residency, cross-region resilience, or both - independent regions let each customer build the topology that fits their constraints, rather than the platform prescribing one.

 ## What is your requirement anyway?

 The first thing to consider when designing a multi-region API deployment is to make sure you are clear on what the fundamental business requirement is that is driving you towards a multi-region  strategy.
 There are a number of routes that lead towards multi-region planning and they will all drive different variations to the design.